 Built in the early 1900s, Ohana Family Camp was recently restored in 2007, and now serves as a classic New England family camp on Lake Fairlee in eastern Vermont.
 Its original rustic charm attracts family from all over, giving them a unique and wonderful experience.
 Accommodation options for campers include one- to four-bedroom cottages with living rooms, fireplaces, kitchens and porches or spacious tent cabins with comfy bedding, a living room with a fireplace and screened in porches.
 Ohana offers activities perfect for all ages such as swimming, fishing, sailing, canoeing and kayaking.
 Other activities include hiking, biking, arts and crafts, tennis, volleyball and more!
-The Green and White Mountain National Forests, and New England towns such as Hanover, N.H, and Woodstock, Vt., are easy daytrips away.
+The Green and White Mountain National Forests, and New England towns such as Hanover, New Hampshire, and Woodstock, Vermont, are easy daytrips away.
 In the evening, guests gather for storytelling, dancing and music making, or enjoy listening to locals about the rich history and culture of the region.